 - Freedom of Information applications;

-Personal information that is ‘sensitive information’ is defined by section 6 of the Privacy Act to include information or opinion about an individual’s racial or ethnic origin, political opinions and association, religious beliefs or affiliations, philosophical beliefs, sexual preferences or practices, trade or professional associations and memberships, union membership, criminal record, health or genetic information, and biometric information.
+Personal information that is ‘sensitive information’ is defined by section 6 of the Privacy Act to include information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record, health or genetic information, biometric information and templates.

 Sensitive information is afforded a higher level of protection under the Privacy Act, including limited circumstances in which it can be collected.
 The ATSB does not normally have a need to collect the majority of the sensitive information referred to in the definition.
-The exception is for the aviation, maritime and rail accident investigations it conducts under the Transport Safety Investigation Act 2003 (TSI Act).
+The exception is for the aviation, maritime and rail accident investigations it conducts under the TSI Act.
 For the purpose of fulfilling its statutory functions, the ATSB may collect and hold sensitive personal information, including:

 - medical reports;